J2Macwilliams/J2Macwilliams/README.md

 <img src='https://media.giphy.com/media/UPYAl818z08QoqnKyw/giphy.gif' width="850" height="350"/>

+I'm a Full Stack Software Developer.

+I enjoy React, GraphQL, and NodeJS, while ever curious to learn.
+I'm a Problem Solver, a Developer, and a Teammate.
+Recently, I completed Lambda school, where the groundwork was set for my technical skills.

+Previous to Lambda, I had positions in the Restaurant Industry with creative venture on the side.
+From these pursuits, I developed skills in customer service, communication, organization, perseverance, efficiency, team building, and delivery.

+I'm excited about future opportunities to develop scalable impactful applications and work on amazing teams.

 <!--
 **J2Macwilliams/J2Macwilliams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.